rrueda97/data_development/README.md

 ### real_w_tensors_2500
 * Hard time distinguishing between rolling bed & still on bed.
 * Review data to draw a clear line between these actions and reclassify them
+* Data from Ji's room is more zoomed in.
+Frame covers the length of the bed